Find Schools

 Find Schools Near

-Occupation Description Compile data, compute fees and charges, and prepare invoices for billing purposes.
+Billing Clerk Definition Compile data, compute fees and charges, and prepare invoices for billing purposes.
 Duties include computing costs and calculating rates for goods, services, and shipment of goods; posting data; and keeping other relevant records.
 May involve use of computer or typewriter, calculator, and adding and bookkeeping machines.

-A Day in the Life of a Billing Clerk
+Life As a Billing Clerk

 • Prepare itemized statements, bills, or invoices and record amounts due for items purchased or services rendered.